Dec 10, 2012

-So in this tutorial we will try to create a stylish ornament typography and then apply a chalkboard effect using Adobe Illustrator, Photoshop and some vector ornaments.
-The whole process is simple but time consuming, so I would take at least 3 hours to recreate this design.
+So in this tutorial, we will try to create stylish ornament typography and then apply a chalkboard effect using Adobe Illustrator, Photoshop and some vector ornaments.
+The whole process is simple but time-consuming, so I would take at least 3 hours to recreate this design.

 Open Adobe Illustrator and create a new document.
 With the Type Tool (T) add the text 2013.
 I am using a free font called Pistilli Roman, you can download it at http://www.dafont.com/pistilli-roman.font?text=2013

 Keep adding more details.
-Remember to always make the transition of these ornames as smooth as possible.
+Remember to always make the transition of these ornaments as smooth as possible.

 You can duplicate the same ornament a few times and connect them.